maptiler/manual/usage.rst

  ￼maptiler -gearth -o tiles map.tif

+`-scale value`
-To create high-resolution Retina / HiDPI tiles with variable scale use a global option `-scale value`.
+ To create high-resolution Retina / HiDPI tiles with variable scale use this global option.
 Retina tiles are available for each profile listed above.

 Example: command for producing standard Retina tiles in mercator profile: ::